 The system, called "EmoNet," doesn't just look at facial expressions to make sense of emotions.
 Also look at the general context to determine general feeling, as a flesh-and-blood person would do.

-To carry out this research (published in the journal Science Advances) and this "trained" neural network with large amounts of data, researchers at the University of Colorado Boulder and Duke University took a year to develop.
+To carry out this research (published in the journal Science Advances) and this neural network “trained” with large amounts of data took researchers from the University of Colorado Boulder and Duke University a year to develop.

 From objects to emotions